Winston-Salem, North Carolina: Merger of Winston-Salem

 Robert Gray, as a featured speaker at the 1876 centennial celebration, was the first to mention the two towns as one.
 In the 1880s, the US Post Office began referring to the two towns together as Winston-Salem.
 In 1899, after nearly a decade of contention, the United States Post Office Department established the Winston-Salem post office in Winston, with the former Salem office serving as a branch.
 After a referendum the towns were officially incorporated as "Winston-Salem" in 1913.

 The Reynolds family, namesake of the R. J. Reynolds Tobacco Company, played a large role in the history and public life of Winston-Salem.
-By the 1940s, 60% of Winston-Salem workers worked either for Reynolds or in the Hanes textile factories.
+By the 1940s, 60% of Winston-Salem workers worked either for Reynolds or in the J. Wesley Hanes textile factories.
 The Reynolds company imported so much French cigarette paper and Turkish tobacco for Camel cigarettes that Winston-Salem was designated by the United States federal government as an official port of entry for the United States, despite the city being 200 mi inland.
 Winston-Salem was the eighth-largest port of entry in the United States by 1916.
 In 1917, the Reynolds company bought 84 acre of property in Winston-Salem and built 180 houses that it sold at cost to workers, to form a development called "Reynoldstown".
 By the time R.J.
 Reynolds died in 1918, his company owned 121 buildings in Winston-Salem.

 In 1920, with a population of 48,395, Winston-Salem was the largest city in North Carolina.

 In 1929, the Reynolds Building was completed in Winston-Salem.
 Designed by William F. Lamb from the architectural firm Shreve, Lamb and Harmon, the Reynolds Building is a 314 ft skyscraper that has 21 floors.
 When completed as the headquarters of R.J.
 Reynolds Tobacco Company, it was the tallest building in the United States south of Baltimore, Maryland, and it was named the best building of the year by the American Institute of Architects.
 The building is well known for being the predecessor and prototype for the much larger Empire State Building, which was built in 1931 in New York City.

 In 1892, Simon Green Atkins founded Slater Industrial Academy, which later became Winston-Salem State University, a public HBCU.
 In 1956, Wake Forest College, now known as Wake Forest University, moved to Winston-Salem from its original location in Wake Forest, North Carolina.

 Winston-Salem was officially dubbed the "City of Arts and Innovation" in 2014.

-On January 31, 2022, a major fire broke out at the Winston Weaver fertilizer plant in North Winston-Salem.
-The facility contained over 600 tons of ammonium nitrate, a highly explosive chemical, prompting the evacuation of approximately 6,500 residents from 2,500 homes within a one-mile radius.